devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 # ----

 Being a root user you can switch from one user to another user without any password.
 At the same time a normal user also can swithch from one user to another but with a password.

+Either of the way if you want to switch then use a command `su\`
 # Additional Commands for Practice